Gravitate-Health/swagger-deployment/README.md

 Introduction
 ------------

-Swagger deploymnet for the project API documnetation.
+Swagger deploymnet for the project API documentation.

 Installation
 ------------